LisiLisenok/Chime/howto.md

 `state` field is optional with default value set to "running".

-`time zone` field is optional with default value equal to local time zone.
+`time zone` field is optional.
 Time zone applied at scheduler level is default for timers [created](#create-timer) within this scheduler.
+If `time zone provider` then the given provider is used to extract time zone, otherwise default "jvm" provider is used.
 [Available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+`delivery options` field specifies event bus delivery options a timer fire event is to be sent with, see details in [create timer.](#create-timer).
+Scheduler may contain default options, which used if no one given at timer level.

 ##### Response.
 ```json